vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 The Autohotkey script can be configured to change the keybindings and to adjust analog stick scale/offset values.
 Both of these can be edited in a GUI by finding the Autohotkey script in the task bar hidden icons (lil ^ icon in lower right -> green H icon (left click, or right click -> "Edit Controls")).
 Alternately they can be edited by modifying the hotkeys.ini and parameters.ini files directly.
 Changes made in the GUI are automatically saved to the appropriate files and reflected in realtime.

 The default scale and offset values should work fine, but may need to be adjusted if you run into issues.
-Common manifestations of mis-tuned scaling/offset are failed shield drop, missing airdodge/firefox angles, and incorrect tilt/smash.
-To check this, enter debug mode in 20XX (Start + D-Right + D-Right) and turn on the analog stick display with X + D-Right.
+Common manifestations of mis-tuned scaling/offset are failed shield drop, missing airdodge/firefox angles, incorrect tilt/smash, etc. To check this, enter debug mode in 20XX (Start + D-Right + D-Right) and turn on the analog stick display with X + D-Right.
 Compare the analog stick values with those provided in the B0XX melee manual.
-I find that the vJoy vertical axis tends to shift by +/- 0.0375 over time for reasons I do not understand - this means that the vertical offset value has to be adjusted somewhat often unfortunately.

 # Default Controls
 * W/E/R: Left/Down/Right